 Community-based pasture and wildlife management in the mountain regions of Kyrgyzstan

 As part of an advisory assistance programme in Kyrgyzstan, BfN promoted sustainable pasture management in highland pastures in the Tien Shan Mountain Range.
 This included scientific monitoring of the status of pastures, while regional committees were assisted in developing pasture management plans.
 It also resulted in best-practice integration of ecological principles and protection of threatened wildlife species in pastoral farming.
 Pasture users received support in establishing wildlife protection areas to enable community-based wildlife management, as existing usage problems are linked to the decline or extinction of threatened wildlife species.
 The project activities were rounded off by providing policy advice and strengthening social discourse on sustainable land use.

 Rewetting and sustainable use of peatlands in the Neman river basin

-The Neman river basin takes in five Eastern European countries (Poland, Lithuania, Latvia, Belarus and Russia) and contains significant stretches of peatland.
-As part of the project on stakeholder participation for rewetting and paludiculture in the Neman river basin (SPARPAN), representatives from local authorities and from the public and private water, land, forestry and fisheries sectors were provided with fundamental knowledge on the positive effects of rewetting peatlands and wet peatland cultivation (paludiculture).
+The Neman river basin encompasses five Eastern European countries (Poland, Lithuania, Latvia, Belarus and Russia) and contains significant stretches of peatland.
+As part of the project on stakeholder participation for rewetting and paludiculture in the Neman river basin (SPARPAN), representatives from local authorities and from the public and private water, agriculture, forestry and fisheries sectors were provided with fundamental knowledge on the positive effects of rewetting peatlands and wet peatland cultivation (paludiculture).
 The project helped to ensure that in addition to the production of biomass, the provision of ecosystem services such as water storage/retention, regional cooling, reduction of greenhouse gas emissions and biodiversity conservation are seen and accepted as important objectives in managing peatlands.